paritosh921/darwix-ai-enhanced-p1/README.md

 - Check existing issues and solutions in this README
 - Contact the development team
 - Submit feature requests for future improvements
+- **NEW**: Report language-specific issues or suggestions

-## 🏆 Hackathon Submission Notes
+## 🏆 Hackathon Submission Notes - Enhanced

 **Implementation Approach**:
-- Focused on sophisticated prompt engineering to maximize AI output quality (45% of scoring)
+- **Expanded focus** on sophisticated prompt engineering and AI personas
-- Implemented all suggested "stand out" features for competitive advantage
+- **Multi-language support** for broader applicability
+- **Advanced analytics** for comprehensive code quality assessment
-- Prioritized user experience with intuitive Streamlit interface
+- **Professional UI/UX** with modern design and user experience
-- Comprehensive error handling and input validation
+- **Comprehensive error handling** and input validation

 **Key Differentiators**:
-1. **Contextual severity assessment** - AI adjusts tone based on harshness of original comments
-2. **Intelligent resource linking** - Automatically suggests relevant Python documentation
+1. **AI Personas** - 4 different reviewer styles for personalized experience
+2. **Multi-language Support** - 5 programming languages with specialized feedback
+3. **Quality Analytics Dashboard** - Interactive visualizations and metrics
+4. **Language Auto-detection** - Intelligent identification of programming language
+5. **Enhanced Export Options** - Multiple formats with metadata and analytics
-3. **Professional UI/UX** - Streamlit interface with real-time validation and export features
+6. **Professional UI/UX** - Modern interface with tabs, progress indicators, and responsive design

-4. **Robust error handling** - Graceful handling of API errors and invalid inputs
+**Technical Excellence**:
+- **Type Safety** - Comprehensive use of dataclasses and type hints
+- **Modular Design** - Clean separation of concerns and maintainable code
+- **Error Handling** - Robust validation and graceful error management
+- **Performance** - Efficient processing and responsive interface
+- **Scalability** - Easy to extend with new languages and features

 ---

 *Built with ❤️ for the "Freedom from Mundane: AI for a Smarter Life" Hackathon*

+**Version 2.0** - Now with AI Personas, Multi-language Support, Quality Analytics, and Enhanced UI/UX# darwix-ai-enhanced-p1